homalg-project/CddInterface/README.md

     git pull
     make

+## Using the package via Docker
+With docker app you can run an image of the newest version of gap && CddInterface via the command

+    docker run -it kamalsaleh/gap_packages

 ## Using the package via Binder
 If you want to experiment online with the package you can use `notebook.ipynb` vie the binder link below.